gnaudio/jabra-browser-integration/README.md

 This software package from Jabra helps developers to make solutions, where basic headset call control can be used from within a browser app using JavaScript.
 Since it is not possible to access USB devices directly from JavaScript, this library provides a solution of getting a route from the JavaScript to the Jabra USB device.
 The API is a JavaScript library with a facade that hides implementation details.
 Basic call control is defined by off-hook/on-hook, ringer, mute/unmute and hold/resume.
 With these features, it is possible to implement a softphone app on a website.
 Combined with the [WebRTC](https://en.wikipedia.org/wiki/WebRTC) technology it is possible to create a softphone that only requires one small software component installed locally on the computer, while the business logic is implemented in JavaScript.

 ## Project goals
-To create a lightweight solution that enables JavaScript to USB-headset communication.
+* must be a lightweight solution
+* must support the platforms: Windows and macOS

 ## System requirements
 With current internal implementation of this software package, the following systems are supported.